 Establishing connections between new faces and making a point to say farewell to longtime contacts as they join the team or retire from it shows a willingness to acknowledge the individuals behind the partnership.

 9. Basically?
-Treat your clients like the people they are - Show your b2b clients you care
+Treat your B2B clients like the people they are if you want to show that you care

 Really, there is no difference between B2B and B2C relationships if you consider that both are, at their core, business-to-human interactions.
 Your customers represent a company, but they are themselves people, and a warm, personal partnership will trump sterile corporate interactions every time.